Josemiliano/Gmail_Job_Extractor/README.md

 3. Copy it, you can set it in your shell as `OPENAI_API_KEY` //example at the bottom

 ### 2) Google credentials for Gmail API
+(I can add the first 100 test users on my own, please don't hesitate to reach out) (If you want it to be an independent venture, follow steps)
 Goal: create an OAuth Desktop App client in Google Cloud and place the downloaded JSON at src/main/resources/credentials.json.

 1. Create/select a Google Cloud project